ElectroArtifex/ConvertJavaTextureToBedrock/README.md

 Supported formats are zip archives or folders

-This library is inspired by the no longer continued [PCTexture2PE](https://github.com/rodrigojxd/PCTexture2PE)
+This project is inspired by the no longer continued [PCTexture2PE](https://github.com/rodrigojxd/PCTexture2PE)

-This library is written in NodeJS, with [webpack features](https://www.npmjs.com/package/webpack)

-For the graphic manipulation, it uses the [jimp library](https://www.npmjs.com/package/jimp)

 # Usage